floim/pim-script/README.md

 will fail to compile your script, and will tell you why).
 Run-time checks also help to protect too - for example all object properties are accessed via `ADSAFE.get` (though this is invisible to the plugin writer
-- PimScript rewrites this for you).
+- PimScript rewrites this for you - you shouldn't call `ADSAFE.get` directly).

 Things to avoid
 ---------------